 Understanding Black Lives Matter in Higher Education

 While many scholars argue that academia and activism shouldn’t mix, there is a general misunderstanding of the role of movements such as Black Lives Matter – LSHTM.
-Dismantling colonial legacies and addressing institutional racism should not be defined as activism, but actively internalized as a way to improve the quality and impact of LSHTM work worldwide.
+Dismantling colonial legacies and addressing institutional racism should not be defined as activism, but actively internalised as a way to improve the quality and impact of LSHTM work worldwide.
 In fact, research and research institutions in general are more effective in challenging inequalities if they involve activist community organizations.

-In this talk, the Black Lives Matter – LSHTM movement will discuss Racism, white people as a demographic whose behaviour needs to be changed and activist research in the public/global health field.
+In this talk, the Black Lives Matter – LSHTM movement will discuss racism, white people as a demographic whose behaviour needs to be changed and activist research in the public/global health field.